senaite/senaite2.com/docs/user_manual/content_types.md

 The term "baseline" refers to the fact that these objects define the configuration layer that makes SENAITE fit with the laboratory discipline, operation and requirements.
 Therefore, objects from baseline content type need to be present before users can start routine work on SENAITE.
+Contents from this types are also known as "master" data.

 For the creation of baseline content types, static content types need to be created first.
 This is the same as saying SENAITE needs to be installed first.